wisecash/wisecash-support/readme.md

 bundle exec jekyll build --destination $target_folder -c _config.yml,_private_config.yml
 ```

 Private config is used to avoid leaving it in the public repository.
-Nothing sensitive but I want to make sure nobody deploys it by mistake, in order to avoid affecting our own typekit quotas.
+It is empty at the moment (but used to contain typekit id, back when it was used).